 Health and safety in the workplace has been mandated by law since 1974, and the writing into law of the Health and Safety at Work Act.
 The ‘HASAW’ protects employees by requiring employers to make “reasonably practicable” accommodations for health and safety – from the carrying out of risk assessments to the provision of PPE and training.

 Prevention of Harm

 The principal purpose of health and safety systems in the workplace is to prevent harm coming to workers and visitors.
-To this end, prevention is the key metric by which health and safety procedures are measured.
+To this end, principles of prevention is the key metric by which health and safety procedures prove themselves as functional or not.
 There is an approach to risk management in health and safety known as the ‘hierarchy of controls’, which ranks various measures according to their effectiveness at protecting those in the workplace from harm.

-According to the hierarchy of controls, the single most effective health and safety measure one can take is elimination – that is, to remove the risk or hazard entirely.
-As an example, a facility may have a COSHH cupboard on the premises containing a dangerous chemical, the interaction with which risks the development of a serious chemical burn.
+According to the hierarchy of controls, the single most effective occupational health and safety measure one can take is elimination.
+That is, to remove the risk or hazard entirely.
+As an example, a facility may have a COSHH cupboard on the premises containing a dangerous chemical.
+The interaction with which risks the development of a serious chemical burn.
 If this material is not crucial to the workplace, its complete removal from the environment removes any likelihood of injury occurring from it.